RabbitStewDio/Steropes.UI/docs/concepts.md

 manager generates new events for the UI system to process.

-The ``CreateAndInit`` method instantiates the core service needed to render the (this code is :
+The ``CreateAndInit`` method instantiates the core service needed to render the UI.
+This initialisation code is equivalent to

     var drawingService = new BatchedDrawingService(game);
     var windowService = new GameWindowService(game);